 In this section, we shall compare Django vs Ruby On Rails features.

 |Application||Instagram, bitbucket, Pinterest||Basecamp, GitHub, Fiverr, Airbnb|

 |Principle||Explicit is better than implicit||Convention over configuration|

 |Architecture||Follows a model-view-template pattern||Follows a model-view-controller pattern|

 |Web Server||Apache, NGINX using WSGI, Gunicorn||WEBrick, Apache, NGINX, Cherokee|

-There are plenty of people out there who loves Python’s explicitness and Rails magic equally.
-Both Ruby On Rails vs Django provide benefits stemming out of their core principles, assisting the developer to focus on business logic.
-Project requirements, the developer’s skill and efficiency within the chosen language are some of the key factors which would decide the framework.
-Anyone prefer to get the biggest details out of the way first, should go with Django.
-But when it comes to quick launch and worry about the details later, then Rails would do better.
-Automation and shortcut feature in Rails would assist to implement a complex feature.
+There are plenty of people out there who love Python’s explicitness and Rails’ magic equally.
+Both Ruby On Rails vs Django provide benefits stemming from their core principles, assisting the developer in focusing on business logic.
+Project requirements, the developer’s skill, and efficiency within the chosen language are key factors that would decide the framework.
+Anyone who prefers to get the most important details out of the way first should go with Django.
+But when it comes to quickly launching and worrying about the details later, Rails would do better.
+Automation and shortcut features in Rails would assist in implementing a complex part.